wp-plugins/wpbook/README.txt

 as well as some other files for processing comments and the like.

 == Changelog ==

+= 2.0.8.1 =
+ * Ouch!
+Checked in version had extra whitespace before opening php tag
+ * Array checking for page type should be cleaner

+= 2.0.8 =
+ * Changed the "catch permissions" logic for retrieving the infinite session key again - hopefully eliminate conflict with theme-my-login plugin and any other plugin trying to set cookies.
+ * Adapted logic to allow for posting to the walls of Application Profile pages, Group pages, and regular Fan Pages

+= 2.0.7 =
+ * Added new way to grant permissions directly for a pageID entered into the wpbook settings interface.
+Should improve capability for folks looking to publish to a page for which they aren't necessarily an admin, but for which permissions can be granted
+ * Removed instructions, replaced with pointer to online version (easier to keep updated, limit size of download)

 = 2.0.6 =
  * Misc bug fixes: gravatar strtolower, htmlspecialchars on blog titles,